Originally posted 2017-08-01 19:48:42.

 Scientific atheism, as promoted by the New Atheists, lacks any unifying central structure or code.
 Essentially it is based on a negative — not believing in God.
 So it can’t have a defining structure.
 Richard Dawkins, one of the most prominent New Atheists, tried to answer this with his ‘brights’ — which was an embarrassment.
 (Since at least 2014, Dawkins has self-identified as a ‘secular Christian’ anyway.)

-In the 19th century, another system appeared, which was far more orthodox than the loose network of ideas promulgated by the 18th century philosophers and founded upon the individual application of reason.
+In the 19th century, another system appeared, which was far more orthodox and not at all free-thinking.
+Indeed it completely opposes all free thought, just as Catholicism did and Islam still does.
 Effectively this was a materialist religion, and we know it as Marxism.
 This was not the only form of socialism and Marx was by no means either the first or the only one to write in this area; but only his ideas had, at their core, the reworking of theology that made Marxism a cult.

 There are two major reasons for this.
 The first was the debunking of Scientific Determinism, upon the establishment of Quantum Mechanics by Nils Bohr and others.
 Now Physics — formerly made of girders and which always behaved in precisely predictable manners — looked much less solid.